LEARN

 Colour Adult:

 A.j. wetterensis: Male-as in jonquillaceus but inner lesser and middle wing coverts green washed with yellow; mantle and upper back more pale green in colour with less blue markings; less red on outer middle and secondary wing coverts; smaller in size.
-Female-as in jonquillaceus, but upper wing coverts darker green; slightly smaller in size.
+Female-as in jonquillaceus, but upper wing coverts darker green; slightly smaller.

 Colour Juvenile:

-A.j. jonquillaceus: As in adult female but inner lesser and middle wing coverts green.
+A.j. jonquillaceus: As in adult female; inner lesser and middle wing coverts green.
 Eye pale brown.

-A.j. wetterensis: As in jonquillaceus, but upper wing coverts darker green; smaller in size.
+A.j. wetterensis: As in jonquillaceus, but upper wing coverts darker green; smaller.

 Call:

-Said to be a series of one-note, abrupt and harsh squawks.
-Also grating tone heard.
-Emitted while in flight.
+Said to be a series of one-note, abrupt and harsh squawks; also grating tone.
+Given while in flight.

 More Information: